Unrecognized

 In this guide, we’ll tell you everything you need to know about Whoodles.
 By the end, you’ll know whether this is the right breed for you.

-Unfortunately, there's not much accurate information about where Whoodles originated out there.
+Unfortunately, there’s not much accurate information about where Whoodles come from.

 Most likely, Whoodles were bred during the last 20 years.
-What's more, most of them come from the United States and Australia, so it's safe to say they originated in one of these countries.
+Most of them come from the United States and Australia, so it’s safe to say they originated in one of these countries.

 Although we can’t provide a more in-depth story about where these adorable dogs came from, they’ll likely be around for a long time to come!